GLRAzure/containers-path-to-cloud/Labs/Run Containers in Azure Kubernetes Service (AKS)/Run Containers in Azure Kubernetes Service (AKS).md

 AAD role propagation done[############################################]  100.0000%
 ```

-### 3. Set up the Kuberntes CLI and connect to your cluster
+### 3. Set up the Kubernetes CLI and connect to your cluster

 Our Kubernetes cluster is now running but we don't have a way to communicate with it yet.
 The Kubernetes CLI (called `kubectl`) is already installed in Cloud Shell.
 If you need to install it in case you're running locally or on a VM, the following command
 will install it: